samusgray/frontend-projects/readme.md

 - HTML5 Form that saves progress to locaal storage as the user fills it out.
 Bonus: Post data to NoSQL database when the user submits the form.
+- Find a javascript (or jQuery) pluggin that doesn't have tests.
+Fork the repo and write tests with Jasmine.
+Bonus: Send a pull request to the source repo once a few tests are complete.
 - Style a custom Google Map with Google Maps API.
 Examples at snazzymaps.com
 - Build a readable, responsive blog post.
 Focus on redability and